boboppie/modencode/README.markdown

 This is Fengyuan's fork from Radek's original project @ git://github.com/radekstepan/modencode.git

-!!!
-The code is under active development but not working at the moment...

 A Flask app serving the homepage of the modENCODE project

 ## Requirements: